mostafaadawy/argon_tinker_from_scratch/README.md

 - requiiring yajara datatable `composer require yajra/laravel-datatables:^1.5`
 - requiring pdf package `composer require elibyy/tcpdf-laravel`
 - removing all middleware cause the bascontroller is in the parent app
+- nothing in our module custom request for validations